 What About the non-Treasury Segments of the Market?

 Treasuries aren’t the only market segment said to be in a bubble.
-During the latter part of 2012, similar claims were made in regard to corporate, high yield, and emerging market bonds.
-All three groups are valued based on their yield spread relative to Treasuries.
-Not only did these spreads shrink in response to investors’ growing appetite for risk, but the ultra-low yields on Treasuries mean that the absolute yields in these sectors fell to, or close to, all time lows.
-In all cases, the case for the “bubble” concerns was the same: cash poured into these asset classes amid investors’ ongoing thirst for yield, driving prices to unreasonably high levels.
+Similar claims have been made in regard to corporate and high yield bonds, which are valued based on their yield spread relative to Treasuries.
+Not only have these spreads shrunk to historically low levels in response to investors’ growing appetite for risk, but the ultra-low yields on Treasuries mean that the absolute yields in these sectors have fallen close to all time lows.
+In all cases, the case for the “bubble” concerns is the same: cash poured into these asset classes amid investors’ ongoing thirst for yield, driving prices to unreasonably high levels.

 Does this indicate bubble conditions?
 Not necessarily.
-While it certainly indicates that the future returns of these asset classes are likely to be less robust in the years ahead, the odds of a major sell-off in any given calendary year is relatively low if history is any indication.
+While it certainly indicates that the future returns of these asset classes are likely to be less robust in the years ahead, the odds of a major sell-off in any given calendar year has been relatively low if history is any indication.
 A look at the numbers:

 The Barclays Aggregate U.S. Bond Index – which incorporates Treasuries, corporates, and other investment-grade U.S. bonds has gained ground in 32 of the past 33 years.
 The one down year was 1994, when it shed 2.92%.